Investigating animal cruelty

 When RSPCA inspectors have reason to believe that an offence has been committed, they prepare a case file containing evidence such as witness statements, photographs, and veterinary or other expert advice.

-The RSPCA, unlike the police, have no special powers to gather evidence.
+We, unlike the police, have no special powers to gather evidence.

 But we use the law to ensure any evidence gathered can be used in court.